dfinity/internet-identity/README.md

 * Chrome, Firefox: `http://<canister_id>.localhost:4943`
 * Safari: `http://localhost:4943?canisterId=<canister_id>`

+#### Note on Apple Silicon

+If you are running into build issues on Apple Silicon (specifically, if rollup is trying to access @rollup/rollup-darwin-x64), try using nvm to install node.

 ### Architecture Overview

 Internet Identity is an authentication service for the [Internet Computer][ic].
 All programs on the Internet Computer are Wasm modules, or canisters (canister smart contracts).